1944 Chapin Map of Germany

 Tensions between the Allies - How Will Ideological Differences Affect the Post-War World?

-Printed over three months before the Allied D-Day invasion in Normandy, TIME presents the already contentious relationship between the Western Allies and the Soviet Union.
-These tensions would ultimately lead to the Cold War, but here create a vacuum of unknowns surrounding a post-war Germany.
+Printed three months before the Allied D-Day invasion in Normandy, TIME presents the already contentious relationship between the Western Allies and the Soviet Union.
+These tensions would ultimately lead to the Cold War, but here are a vacuum of unknowns surrounding a post-war Germany.

 Publication History and Census

 This map was drawn by Robert M. Chapin Jr. for publication in the February 21, 1944 issue of TIME Magazine.
 The present example is a separate-issue enlargement of that map.
 It bears a collection stamp from the Ashtabula Public Library in Ohio on verso.
-We have contacted the library and confirmed that it was legally deaccessioned.
-Four examples are cataloged in the OCLC and are part of the institutional collections at Franklin and Marshall College, the University of Michigan, the University of Chicago, and the University of Illinois at Urbana-Champaign.
+We have contacted the library and confirmed that it was deaccessioned.
+We note 4 examples are cataloged in the OCLC: Franklin and Marshall College, the University of Michigan, the University of Chicago, and the University of Illinois at Urbana-Champaign.

 Cartographer